jpoechill/koneighborhoodmap/README.md

 ### Instructions:
 1. Open index.html in your browser of choice.
-2. Explore to your complete content.
+2. Explore to your honest content.

 ***